Bahna-Darius/Recommendation_system_ML/README.md

 ### Feature Engineering

-I created the `Poor Case Mates` column to indicate whether a purchase was made (1) or not (0).
+I created the `purchase_made` column to indicate whether a purchase was made (1) or not (0).
 This column will be used as the target variable for prediction.

 ### Saving Processed Data

-The processed data was saved into a `FinalData.csv` file within the `Data/Processed` sub-folder.
+The processed data was saved into a `final_data.csv` file within the `Data/processed/` sub-folder.
 This file contains all the modifications and updates made during preprocessing.

 ### Additional Preprocessing Details